Original Run: January 12, 2019 - March 30, 2019 Number of Episodes: 12 Genre: Comedy, Romance Based on the Series Created By: Aka Akasaka

 Kaguya-sama: Love is War is an easy recommendation.

-But these are just my thoughts.
-What are yours?
-Have you seen this show?
-What would be your advice concerning Kaguya-sama: Love is War?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Kaguya-sama: Love is War?
+Leave a comment below because I would love to hear what you have to say.